Gallery Temporary Closed

-Pari Nadimi Gallery is pleased to present Carolyn Livingston’s solo exhibition curated by E.C.
-Woodley.
+Pari Nadimi Gallery (PNG) is pleased to present Mackenzie Place, a solo exhibition by Jesse Colin Jackson.

 Mackenzie Place concludes a trilogy of PNG exhibitions by Jackson focused on the consequences of the architectures we construct.
 Each exhibition presents a variation of the internationally ubiquitous concrete tower apartment building, inviting us to consider the evolving significance of these buildings.
 Radiant City (2014) examines tower apartment neighbourhoods across Toronto, while Skip Stop (2019) focuses on the rise and fall of this building type in Toronto’s Regent Park.
 Mackenzie Place presents a unique tower apartment, located far from its usual urban context, making it a symbol of both the reach and the edge of global capital and settler colonization.
 The tower’s singular presence also provides a unique opportunity for generating creative representation of its surroundings.

 Mackenzie Place is an immersive installation depicting the near-arctic town of Hay River (Xátł’odehchee) and the K’atl’odeeche First Nation in Canada’s Northwest Territories.
 The primary element is a series of multi-channel time-lapse films shot from the roof of the seventeen-story tower that presides over the center of the town.
 Derived from nearly one million still images, the films bring to life a panorama of environments and activities across four seasons.
 To the north, we see institutional infrastructure such as schools.
 To the west, we see industrial areas, with the Great Slave Lake (Tucho) visible on the horizon beyond Canada’s northernmost train line.
 To the south, commercial and residential fabric are visible, and to the east, the namesake river and the boreal forest beyond.